-- o Current list of lower-risk states include: - Colorado, Connecticut, Maine, New Hampshire, New Jersey, New Mexico, New York, Oregon, Vermont, Washington - o Stop the Spread initiative extended until October 31, 2020 - o Updated gatherings order effective August 11th - Reduced outdoor gatherings from 100 to 50 (indoor gathering limit will remain at 25) - Mayor Sarno and HHS Commissioner Helen Caulton-Harris announced guidelines for Halloween.
-No door-to-door trick or treating but other events would be allowed that could help limit potential community spread. - Mayor Sarno announced the continuation of his administrations community outreach and dialogue events on police reforms.
-The Civilian Community Police Hearing Board will hold a community outreach virtual meeting on Saturday, September 26, 2020 at 10:30am - Governor Baker updates seating guidelines for restaurants Bars still closed until Phase 4 - o Table seating allowed no more than 10 - o Bar seating will be allowed for food service with restrictions - Mayor Sarno joined with Spirit of Springfield to announce plans to hold Bright Nights, with restrictions that adhere to all public health and safety guidelines
+- o Current list of lower-risk states include: - Colorado, Connecticut, Maine, New Hampshire, New Jersey, New Mexico, New York, Vermont, Washington - o Stop the Spread initiative extended until October 31, 2020 - o Updated gatherings order effective August 11th - Reduced outdoor gatherings from 100 to 50 (indoor gathering limit will remain at 25) - Mayor Sarno and HHS Commissioner Helen Caulton-Harris announced guidelines for Halloween.
+No door-to-door trick or treating but other events would be allowed that could help limit potential community spread. - Mayor Sarno joined with the Civilian Community Police Hearing Board for the continuation of his administrations community outreach and dialogue events on police reforms with a community outreach virtual meeting on Saturday, September 26, 2020 at 10:30am - Governor Baker updates seating guidelines for restaurants Bars still closed until Phase 4 - o Table seating allowed no more than 10 - o Bar seating will be allowed for food service with restrictions - Mayor Sarno joined with Sheriff Nick Cocchi and a team of over 100 Hampden County Sheriff personnel for a community Day of Action.
+Sheriff crews were out on the streets to help clean up the streets and tree belt areas as part of a citywide initiative. - Mayor Sarno and HHS Caulton-Harris activated the City's Cold Weather Task Force - The city's Cold Weather Task Force will meet to begin planning for community outreach and homeless support for the coming cold/winter days - Task force is made up workers from the city's Health and Human Services Department, Police Department, Office of Housing, Mayor's Office, and partners from the local homeless shelters and medical institutions. - Mayor Sarno continues with regular weekly COVID-19 situational update press briefing with President and CEO of Baystate Health Dr. Mark Keroack, Chief Medical Officer of Mercy Medical Dr. Robert Roose, and City of Springfield cabinet heads every Monday morning